 Outside 285 Master Plan

-COMBA, Colorado Parks and Wildlife (CPW), and the South Platte Ranger District of the Pike National Forest (USFS-SPRD) have initiated a regional planning effort focused on identifying opportunities for trail improvements and wildlife habitat conservation within public lands surrounding the eastern US-285 corridor.
+COMBA, Colorado Parks and Wildlife (CPW), and the South Platte Ranger District of the Pike National Forest (USFS-SPRD) have initiated a regional planning effort focused on identifying opportunities for trail improvements and wildlife habitat conservation within public lands surrounding the US-285 corridor southwest of Denver.
 Intended to serve as a tool for public land managers, the Outside 285 Master Plan will offer recommendations for habitat conservation, trail-based outdoor recreation, and management and maintenance.
 The year-long, planning effort will begin with a comprehensive habitat analysis of the Outside 285 region in order to identify critical wildlife habitat.
 The planning team will then evaluate the area’s recreation infrastructure, analyze needs and constraints, and identify suitable locations for trail and other recreational amenity improvements.

 Click to see PDF map.